Caedendi/D2RMM-Morty-Mercenaries/README.md

 - Feature parity with Morty Mercenaries by Caleb & Friends
 - Added option for custom merc name
+- Added new sound effects and text for _"I can't use that"_ & _"I can't use that yet"_

 ## How to Install